dongyx/lnn/README.md

 LNN
 ===

-LNN (Little Neural Network) is a command-line C program running, training, and testing feedforward neural networks, with the following features.
+LNN (Little Neural Network) is a command-line program of feedforward neural networks aiming to **make easy tasks easily done**.
+The following Unix pipeline trains a network to sum real numbers.

+	$ seq 10000 \
+	| awk '{x=rand(); y=rand(); print x,y,x+y}' \
+	| lnn train -Cq2i1i -i1024 >model.nn

+The trained model could be used as an addition calculator.

+	$ echo 5 3 | lnn run -m model.nn
+	8.000000

+The key features of LNN are list below.

 - Light weight, containing only a standalone executable;
 - Serve as a Unix filter; Easy to work with other programs;